archanaberry/Tx11nVNC/README.md

 ```

 ## Don't forget to install dbus
-* For Arch Linux
+* For Arch Linux distro's such as Manjaro, Endeavour, or etc...
 ```
 sudo pacman -S dbus
 ```

-* For Debian distro such as Ubuntu, Linux Mint, or etc...
+* For Debian distro's such as Ubuntu, Linux Mint, or etc...
 ```
 sudo apt install dbus
 ```